pgRouting/pgrouting/src/max_flow/doc/pgr_maxFlow.rst

 Many to Many
 .....................................................................

-Calculates the maximum flow from many sources to many sinks in a directed graph.
+Calculates the maximum flow from all of the `sources` to all of the `targets`.

 .. code-block:: none